 - facilitate the use of clear and concise English that is required for understanding economics and policy-making.

 On successful completion of this module you will be able to:

-- identify the key outcomes of interest for economic policymakers in Ireland and the primary tools used to achieve those outcomes
+- identify the key outcomes of interest for economic policymakers in Ireland and the primary tools used to achieve those outcomes;

 Recommended Reading List

-It is envisaged that the allocation of assessment marks will be as follows:
+The allocation of assessment marks will be as follows:

 - 60% for online tests